egXcoder/Study-Repository/linux/apache/readme.md

 # Apache
 A web server its responsibility is to listens for requests from browsers and forward these requests to handler like mod_php internally or php-fpm externally and respond to requests

-- apache consist of multiple modules, you can enable and disable between them
+- apache consist of multiple modules/config/sites, you can enable and disable between them

 # apache core commands
 - `apt install apache2` .. install on linux
+- `apache2ctl -V` .. show apache version with its mpm (prefork or worker or event)
+- `apache2ctl -M` .. list of enabled modules loaded successfully into memory

+## modules
 - `ls /etc/apache2/mods-available` ... list of available modules
 - `ls /etc/apache2/mods-enabled` .. list of enabled modules (Loaded Modules)
-- `apache2ctl -M` .. list of enabled modules loaded successfully into memory
 - `a2enmod rewrite` .. enable module
 - `a2dismod rewrite` .. disable module

+## config
 - `ls /etc/apache2/conf-available` ... list of available configuration
 - `ls /etc/apache2/conf-enabled` .. list of enabled configuration
 - `a2enconf php8.1-fpm` .. enable config
 - `a2disconf php8.1-fpm` .. enable config

+## sites
 - `ls /etc/apache2/sites-available` ... list of available sites
 - `ls /etc/apache2/sites-enabled` .. list of enabled sites
 - `a2ensite your-site-ssl.conf` .. enable site